 Okay, so you’re quite familiar at this point about what an audience segment is as well as the types, but why is it at all significant?

 We’re glad you asked!
 If the following factors matter to the short or long-term goals of your company at all, then you’ll soon understand the very importance of segmenting your audience.

 A Personalized, Individualized Feel = Better Chance of Buying

 Customer personalization is more than just the big buzzword of the day.
 In a world where company transparency has become a beloved business trait, customers want to feel like an individual to a company, not just another number.

 By targeting the content and the offers you send to your customers, you’re adding to that personalization.
 You should still continue to use other personalization tactics as we’ve covered on this blog, but add targeted offers on top of that.

 According to 2015 data from SocialTime, when customers receive a targeted, personalized offer, they’re probably going to take it, with a 78-percent likelihood of that happening.

-More Customer Loyalty Across the Consumer Lifecycle
+More Customer Loyalty Across the Consumer life-cycle

 When your customers know they can count on you to provide them relevant content and product offers again and again, they begin to foster a sense of loyalty towards you.
-They know you’re not simply in it to make a buck, but to build an audience base of long-term customers.
+They know you’re not simply in it to make a buck, but to build a targeted audience base of long-term customers.

 Bringing in New Customers